 This will allow the audience to take potential conflicts of interest into account when assessing the objectivity of the presentation.

-This service is open from Monday 27 March 2017 and we recommend that you upload your presentation(s) in advance.
+We recommend that you upload your presentation(s) in advance.
 You can use our Online Upload service at any time even during the congress.
 The Online Upload Service will open one week before the congress (the date will be confirmed at a later stage).

 Please check the session title on your agreement form for related instructions